-The output external grant signal from the DMAC is an active-low signal.
-This signal is asserted during the time when a DMA burst is ongoing for an external DMA request when the following conditions are true:
+The output External Grant signal from the DMAC is an active-low signal.
+This signal will be asserted during the time when a DMA burst is ongoing for an External DMA Request, when the following conditions are true:

-- The DMA channel for which the DMA burst is ongoing has requested source as external DMA request (as per RSSR settings).
+- The DMA channel for which the DMA burst is ongoing has requested source as external DMA Request (as per RSSR settings).

 - REN and CEN bit of this channel are set.

 - External DMA Request is asserted.

-Once the grant is asserted the external DMA request is not sampled until completion of the DMA burst.
-The priority of the external request becomes low for the next consecutive burst, if another DMA request signal is asserted.
+Once the grant is asserted the External DMA Request will not be sampled until completion of the DMA burst.
+The priority of the external request will become low, for the next consecutive burst, if another DMA request signal is asserted.